-- (A) The Court may amend these Rules from time to time, if the Court determines that it would be necessary or beneficial to comply with changes in Ohio Revised Code, Ohio Rules of Superintendence, Ohio Rules of Civil Procedure, or to increase the efficiency of the Court. - (B) For Rules amended on or after December 1, 2022, the effective date of the amendment is set forth immediately following the new or amended paragraph.
+- (A) The Court may amend these Rules from time to time, if the Court determines that doing so would be necessary or beneficial to comply with changes in Ohio Revised Code, Ohio Rules of Superintendence, Ohio Rules of Civil Procedure, or to increase the efficiency of the Court. - (B) For Rules amended on or after September 18, 2023, the effective date of the amendment is set forth immediately following the new or amended paragraph.